monero-blackball/monero-blackball-site/README.md

 Download the file and place it anywhere.

 In the GUI, you can go to Advanced -> Shared RingDB.
-Then under "Filename with outputs to blackball", select the `rct-only.txt` or `all.txt` file you just downloaded and click `Load`.
+Then under "Filename with outputs to blackball", select the `rct-only-YYYY-MM-DD` or `all-YYY-MM-DD` file you just downloaded and click `Load`.

 In the CLI, run `blackball <filename> add`